Suits Filed Against Carnival Cruises, Cuban Firms Over Seized Property In Cuba

 Miami-based Carnival Corp. said it has a U.S. Treasury license to do business in Cuba and its cruise schedule remains unchanged.

-For now, its cruise ships will continue to use Havana's harbor, letting travelers disembark onto a recently refurbished terminal to tour the city.
+For now, its cruise ships will continue to use Havana's harbor, letting travelers disembark into a recently refurbished terminal to tour the city.

 Asked about Trump's recent sanctions on Cuba, Ellen Haggerty, a cruise passenger who lives between Boston and Miami, does not pay it much mind.

 "That's his problem," she says.
-"It's my money, I'll spend it where I want to spend it."
+"It's my money.
+I'll spend it where I want to spend it."